JonasBiermann/pwm-cli/README.md

 - `pwm show-all`: Show a list of stored passwords for websites.
 - `pwm search`: Search for a specific password by website.

+If you need help or want to check the current version use the following commands

+- `pwm --help`
+- `pwm --version`

 ## Usage

 To use a command, run `pwm <command>`.
 For example: